SSteve/opencv/doc/tutorials/core/table_of_content_core.markdown

     *Compatibility:* \> OpenCV 2.0

-    *Author:* Bernát Gábor
+    *Author:* Bernát Gábor, Steve Nicholson

-    You will see how to use the @ref cv::FileStorage data structure of OpenCV to write and read data to XML or YAML file format.
+    You will see how to use OpenCV's @ref cv::FileStorage data structure to write to and read from XML and YAML file formats.

 -   @subpage tutorial_interoperability_with_OpenCV_1